zeromq/czmq/bindings/nodejs/README.md

 * provide easy to use CLASS compatible API for accessing argv
 * is platform independent
 * provide getopt_long style -- argument, which delimits parameters from arguments
-* makes parameters positon independent
+* makes parameters position independent

 It does NOT
 * change argv